-FLASH SALE: Save up to 10% OFF the Go Orlando Pass!
-Sale ends Wednesday, January 19th, 2020.
+FLASH SALE: For a limited time, save up to 10% OFF the Go Orlando Pass!
 Follow the link for details.

 In this Go Orlando Pass review, I’ll explain how the pass works, what’s included, and help you decide if it’s a good deal for you.

 When most people think of Orlando, they think of one thing – theme parks.